 Promotion Strategy of Huawei

-Huawei uses both the channels, the digital method and the traditional method for marketing purposes.
+Huawei uses both channels, the digital method and the traditional method for marketing purposes.
 As in digital marketing, the core objective of Huawei is to use different social networks and websites which include Facebook, Twitter, Google etc. to promote their various products.

 The company has also partnered with several small and big organizations as a part of its marketing strategy and also uses brand influencers to promote its products across the globe.